The Mentoring Workshop

 For Early Career Women* Faculty in Philosophy

+The Mentoring Workshop began as an initiative of the Women in Philosophy Task Force, an umbrella group aimed at coordinating initiatives and intensifying efforts to advance the careers of women in Philosophy.
+Its inaugural workshop in 2011 followed a model designed by women in the American Economics Association.
 There is mounting evidence that mentoring is important for success in academia.
-The Mentoring Workshop aims to build long-term mentoring relationships between eminent senior and junior women and non-binary people in the field of philosophy.
+The Mentoring Workshop aims to build long-term mentoring relationships between eminent senior and junior scholars in the discipline of Philosophy.

 The Marc Sanders Foundation is pledging a dollar-for-dollar match (up to $12000) for The Mentoring Workshop.
 Contribute today!